BenGravell/control-gallery/README.md

 # Dependencies

 The Control Systems Gallery package requires the NumPy package.

+Developed and tested with Python 3.7

 # Installation